base-org/pessimism/specs/ETL.md

              type                 component PID sequence            component PID sequence
 ```

+### Collision Analysis
+**NOTE - This section is still in-development**
+Pipeline collisions occur when two pipelines with the same `PID` are generated.
+This can occur when two pipelines have identical component sequences and valid stateful properties.

+For some pipeline collision to occur between two pipelines (`P0`, `P1`), the following properties must hold true:
+1. `P0` must have the same `PID` as `P1`
+2. `P0` and `P1` must be live pipelines that aren't performing backtests or backfilling operations

+Once a collision is detected, the ETL will attempt to deduplicate the pipeline by:
+1. Stopping the event loop of `P1`
+2. Removing the `PID` of `P1` from the pipeline manager
+3. Merging shared state from `P1` to `P0`
-## Manager
+## ETL Manager
-A management abstraction `EtlManager` is used for connecting lower-level objects (_Component Graph, Pipeline_) together in a way to express meaningful ETL administration logic.
+`EtlManager` is used for connecting lower-level objects (_Component Graph, Pipeline_) together in a way to express meaningful ETL administration logic; ie:

-Currently, the `EtlManager` is used to:
+- Creating a new pipeline
-- `CreateDataPipeline` - Construct unique data pipelines provided a pipeline config
+- Removing a pipeline
+- Merging some pipelines
-- `RunPipeline` - Run data pipelines provided a pipeline UUID
+- Updating a pipeline
-- `EventLoop` - Actively process component state changes